Echoes of charged black-bounce spacetimes: Conclusions

+Moreover, the QNMs of black holes are proper oscillations of black holes under different boundary conditions, which corrsponds to purely incoming waves at the event horizon and purely outgoing waves at infinity, and the boundary conditions for a traversable wormhole are the same in terms of the tortoise coordinate, therefore the alternative tools used for finding black holes QNMs can, in some sense, be used for wormholes as well after some necessary corrections \cite {ret36,ret37,ret49,ret50,ret51}.
 This work we considered the scalar and electromagnetic perturbations for the charged black-bounce spacetimes, which showed that the echoes signals of the two perturbations have very similar characteristics.
-For future work, we can go further to investigate the gravitational field perturbations \cite {ret40} for the charged black-bounce spacetimes, and this study based on QNMs may be checked in future gravitational wave plans.
+For future work, we can go further to investigate the gravitational field perturbations\cite {ret52} for the charged black-bounce spacetimes, and this study based on QNMs may be checked in future gravitational wave plans.